 8. Consult a Lawyer About Your Options

-- Tortious invasion of privacy – the investigator intentionally intruded upon your solitude or private affairs.
+• Tortious invasion of privacy – The investigator deliberately and harmfully intruded upon your reasonable expectation of solitude, seclusion, or your private affairs.

-- Intentional infliction of emotional distress – their extreme or outrageous conduct deliberately caused you mental anguish.
+• Intentional infliction of emotional distress – The PI’s extreme, outrageous, or deliberately abusive conduct caused you severe mental suffering or anguish.

-- Misappropriation of trade secrets – your confidential business data was stolen and exploited.
+• Misappropriation of trade secrets – Your confidential, proprietary business data or intellectual property was stolen and exploited.

 9. File a Complaint With Regulators